TheDataDudeDE/mlops-zoomcamp/cohorts/2024/04-deployment/homework.md

 What's the size of the output file?

-* 36M
+- 36M
-* 46M
+- 46M
-* 56M
+- 56M
-* 66M
+- 66M <-- Correct Answer

-__Note:__ Make sure you use the snippet above for saving the file.
+**Note:** Make sure you use the snippet above for saving the file.
 It should contain only these two columns.
 For this question, don't change the dtypes of the columns and use `pyarrow`, not `fastparquet`.

 ## Q3.
 Creating the scoring script

 Now let's turn the notebook into a script.

 Which command you need to execute for that?

+Answer: jupyter nbconvert --to script starter.ipynb

 ## Q4.
 Virtual environment